 Many Native Americans refer to North America as Turtle Island.
 Storyteller Rob Aptaker shares traditional Native tales, including Earth on Turtle’s Back (Iroquois), The Coming of Stories (Lenape), and more.
 Voices, gestures, animal sounds, and audience participation help bring the characters to life, along with authentic Native American songs accompanied by drum and rattle.
 Historic […]

-Come along on a journey to explore some of the ways West African Diaspora cultural practices are used to affirm community, communicate values, enhance cultural sensitivity, and inspire meaningful dialogue.
-Program options include storytelling, dance, drum, and song from Mali, Guinea, Senegal, The Ivory Coast, Ghana, Brazil, Haiti, and the United States.
+Join Jeannine Osayande & Dunya Performing Arts Company as they explore some of the ways West African Diaspora cultural practices are used to affirm community, communicate values, enhance cultural sensitivity, and inspire meaningful dialogue.
+Program options include storytelling, dance, drum, and song from Mali, Guinea, Senegal, Ivory Coast, Ghana, Brazil, Haiti, and the United States.

-This workshop allows students to work in an interactive setting to establish a foundation for the evolution of Indian dance.
+This AATMA.
+Performing Arts workshop allows students to work in an interactive setting to establish a foundation for the evolution of Indian dance.
 Students will be able to differentiate between traditional dance forms, learn folk dances from different regions of India, and explore how Bollywood dance evolved into a global phenomenon.
-For residencies, the workshops will build choreography […]
+For residencies, the workshops will […]

 Students discover the art of drumming!
 Participants have a blast playing everyday objects like buckets and garbage cans while they develop essential aural musical skills and learn how to read basic musical notation.
 Along their journey students experience music from different world cultures, participate in ensemble playing, and have the opportunity to perform in an […]

-This ground-breaking assembly focuses on student involvement in the American Civil Rights movement through dance, audience participation, and a variety of interactive activities.
-They tackle racism, segregation, and the struggle for freedom in a safe, family friendly atmosphere of Hip Hop.
-Students hear the words of Dr. King, learn how nonviolent direct action helped end […]
+This Hip Hop Fundamentals assembly focuses on student involvement in the American Civil Rights movement through dance, audience participation, and a variety of interactive activities.
+They tackle racism, segregation, and the struggle for freedom in a safe, family friendly atmosphere.
+Students hear the words of Dr. King, learn how nonviolent direct action helped end segregation, […]

-The teaching power of partner dance comes to life in this character-building workshop.
-Students grow self-esteem and social awareness and discover and celebrate the rich cultural heritage of Latin America through an in-depth exploration of social dances such as Salsa, Merengue, Cha-cha, and Bachata.
-Ballroom social graces, teamwork, and collaboration are reinforced each step of […]
+Students build self-esteem and social awareness as they discover and celebrate the rich cultural heritage of Latin America through an exploration of social dances such as Salsa, Merengue, Cha-cha, and Bachata.
+Teamwork and collaboration are reinforced each step of the way as students work with Marck “Flaco” Best to master and perform their dances.